Under New Ownership

 I have been to St. Mary's several times in the last six months to hike and break in equipment.
 The first lot on the left before the trailhead is blocked by rocks and posted.
 This is where everyone parked in the 90s.
 Go past the trailhead 200 feet to a narrow lot on the left side.
 Parking is limited due to the size and often how everyone parks.
 It can hold 20-25 vehicles.
 The road berm in the area is heavily and clearly posted and I can only guess patrolled and violators ticketed on the weekends when it is most busy.
 Arrive early if you want parking, especially on a weekend.

 The standard southeast route on James Peak can be pretty much climbed year round, though be ready for extreme wind and cold in the winter.
-The couloirs are best done in spring and early summer, depending on the coulouir.
-Most of them have melted out by August.
-The best time to ski the southeast slopes is probably in late April to early June, assuming a typical Colorado snowpack.
-In the late spring and summer be prepared to bail out in case of lightening storms.
-Most of these routes are above treeline and there is no safe place to wait in case of lightening.
-The lightening in Colorado is a serious threat and one should have a healthy respect for the danger, every year people are killed by storms in Colorado.
+The couloirs are best done in spring and early summer, depending on the previous years' snowpack.
+Most of them melt out by August.
+The best time to ski the southeast slopes is probably in late April to early June.
+In the late spring and summer be prepared to bail out in case of lightning storms.
+Most of these routes are above treeline and there is no safe place to wait in case of lightning.
+The lightning in Colorado is a serious threat and one should have a healthy respect for the danger, every year people are killed by storms in Colorado.

 Additions and Corrections[ Post an Addition or Correction ]